Praise for THE LAST REAL GIRL:

 L.C.
 Warman is the author of spooky young adult mysteries.
 She grew up in New England, in a town where real estate contracts stipulated that you couldn’t back out if you discovered your new place was haunted.
 She currently lives in a Michigan lakeside town with her husband and two dogs.

-I received an audible code via Audiobook Obsession, a Facebook group for audiobook lovers and romance.
-What follows is my honest opinion on what I’ve listened to.
-There was no compensation made for this review.
+I received a copy from the publisher via Audiobook Boom for an honest review.
+What follows is my opinion and mine alone.
+There was no compensation for this review.

 Final Rating: 4/5